The Campaign

 Frequently Asked Questions

 Every three years, the WGA negotiates with the Alliance of Motion Picture and Television Producers (AMPTP) over the terms of the Minimum Basic Agreement (MBA), the collective bargaining agreement that covers most of the work done by WGA writers.
-Though each negotiation cycle is different, certain aspects of the process carry over from year to year.

 Expand/Collapse All